 Analgesia/anaesthesia codes from block [1333] Analgesia and anaesthesia during labour and delivery procedure only relate to the context of labour and delivery, and therefore, are also not included in the list above.

-Same Day Pharmacotherapy for Treatment of Neoplasm (MS02009, M30020, M54004)
+Same Day Pharmacotherapy for Prophylaxis or Treatment of Neoplasm (MS02009, M30020, M54004)

-Sameday event records for Pharmacotherapy for treatment of neoplasm are excluded from casemix in some circumstances.
+Sameday event records for Pharmacotherapy for prophylaxis or treatment of neoplasm are excluded from casemix in some circumstances.

 These are tested for by checking that: